backstage/charts/charts/backstage/README.md

 ### Pass configuration to be stored in a ConfigMap

+> :warning: In case of using both appConfig and extraAppConfig, appConfig will have higher priority over extraAppConfig.

-Instead of following the previus step (`Pass extra configuration files`), you can get the Config Map automatically deployed with this Helm Chart by defining the key `appConfig`:
+In addition to following the previus step (`Pass extra configuration files`), you can get the Config Map automatically deployed with this Helm Chart by defining the key `appConfig`:

 ```diff
   backstage: